sanderland/katrain/README.md

 * Human is simple play with potential feedback, but without auto-undo.
 * Teach will give you instant feedback, and auto-undo bad moves to give you a second chance.
+    * Settings for this mode can be found under 'Configure teacher'
-* AI will active the AI in the dropdown next to the buttons:
+* AI will active the AI in the dropdown next to the buttons.

+#### AIs
+Available AIs are:

 * Default is full KataGo, above professional level.
 * Balance is KataGo occasionally making weaker moves, attempting to win by ~2 points.
 * Jigo is KataGo aggressively making weaker moves, attempting to win by 0.5 points.
 * Policy is the top move from the policy network (it's 'shape sense' without reading), should be around high dan level depending on the model used.
 * P+Pick will pick a `pick_n + pick_frac *  <number of legal moves>` moves at random, and play the best move among them.
    The setting `pick_override` determines the minimum value at which this process is bypassed to play the best move instead, preventing obvious blunders.
    This is probably the best choice for kyu players who want a chance of winning.
 Variants of this strategy include:
     * P+Local will pick such moves biased towards the last move with probability related to `local_stddev`.
     * P+Tenuki is biased in the opposite way as P+Local, using the same setting.
     * P+Influence is biased towards 4th+ line moves, with every line below that dividing both the chance of considering the move and the policy value by `influence_weight`.
 Consider setting `pick_frac=1.0` to only affect the policy weight.
     * P+Territory is biased in the opposite way, towards 1-3rd line moves, using the same setting.
 * P+Noise mixes the policy with `noise_strength` Dirichlet noise.
 At `noise_strength=0.9` play is near-random, while `noise_strength=0.7` is still quite strong.
 Regardless, mistakes are typically strange can include senseless first-line moves.
 * `<Pause>` pauses AI moves, in case you want to do analysis without triggering moves, or simply hide the evaluation dots for this player.

+Selecting the AI as either white or black opens up the option to configure it under 'Configure AI'.

 ### Analysis

 ### Keyboard shortcuts

+In addition to these, there are:

+* ~ or ` or `p` : Hide side panel UI and only show the board.
+* Ctrl-V : Load SGF from clipboard
+* Ctrl-C : Save SGF to clipboard
+* Ctrl-L : Load SGF from file
+* Ctrl-S : Load SGF to file
+* Ctrl-N : Load SGF from clipboard

 ### Configuration